quipucords/quipucords/docs/source/configure.rst

        # mkdir data
        # mkdir log

 3. Accept or change the default database management system used by Quipucords.
-The Quipucords server uses SQLite by default but can be configured to use PostgreSQL.
-SQLite limits concurrency, and users who have already set up a PostgreSQL database may prefer to use Postgres.
+The Quipucords server uses an internal PostgreSQL container by default but can be configured to use SQLite or an external PostgreSQL database.
+SQLite limits concurrency, and for users who already have PostgreSQL setup may prefer to use that database with the ```EXTERNAL_POSTGRES`` flag.

-   - If you choose to use SQLite, no further configuration is required when you run the Docker command to start the server.
+   - If you choose to use the default PostgreSQL container, no further configuration is required when you run the Docker command to start the server.
-      - Although further configuration is not necessary, you may optionally provide the following when you run the Docker command to start the server: ``"QPC_DBMS=sqlite"``.
+      - Although further configuration is not necessary, we recommend that you change the default PostgreSQL password when you run the Docker command to start the server: ``"QPC_DBMS_PASSWORD=yourPass"``.
+   - If you choose to use SQLite, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS=sqlite"``.
-   - If you choose to use PostgreSQL, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS=postgres"``.
+   - If you choose to use an external PostgreSQL database, you would use the following option when you run the Docker command to start the server: ``"EXTERNAL_POSTGRES=True"``.
       - Additionally, you must provide the following information about your preconfigured postgres database:
          - `QPC_DBMS_DATABASE` (Optional) The database name used by postgres.
 By default, the name postgres is used.
             - If you choose to use the name postgres, no option is needed when you run the Docker command to start the server.